Alias (band): Alias 1988–1992

-The band released their debut album, Alias, in 1990; it went gold in the US and platinum in Canada, scoring hits with the power ballads "More Than Words Can Say" (#1 Canada, No. 2 U.S.), "Waiting for Love" (#13) and "Haunted Heart" (#18 on Mainstream Rock Charts).
-"More Than Words Can Say" was the band's biggest hit, climbing to No. 1 on the Billboard Hot AC chart and No. 2 on the Billboard Hot 100.
+The band released their debut album, Alias, in 1990; it went gold in the US and platinum in Canada, scoring hits with the power ballads "More Than Words Can Say" (No. 1 Canada, No. 2 U.S.), "Waiting for Love" (No. 13) and "Haunted Heart" (No. 18 on Mainstream Rock Charts).
+"More Than Words Can Say" was the band's biggest hit, climbing to No. 2 on the Billboard Hot AC chart and on the Billboard Hot 100.
 A North American tour followed through 1990 (including a stint as the opening act for REO Speedwagon) but, while touring, the trio of former Heart musicians left the band due to musical differences.

 In an interview with Strutter magazine, Curci said that Alias never formally disbanded: "Alias never split.
 Music changed.
 We couldn't get our music out there.
 No one wanted to hear it anymore.
 Grunge was in and, you know what, that's OK, 'cause music needs to do that.
 It needs to change all the time.
 That's how it stays fresh.
 Alias is still Steve and I. Alias will always be Steve and I. Steve and I will do a record tomorrow if the fans need one!"

 The band performed twice on The Tonight Show, with Jay Leno on January 8, 1991, and with Johnny Carson on March 8, 1991.
 They also recorded the Tonio K song "Perfect World" for the 1991 Christina Applegate film, Don't Tell Mom the Babysitter's Dead.

 BMI presented Freddy Curci and Steve DeMarchi with the "Million-Air Award" for "More Than Words Can Say".
 According to BMI's website, only 1,500 songs, including "When I'm With You", achieved Million-air status (one million air plays) among the 4.5 million songs by 300,000 BMI-represented artists.
 One million performances is the equivalent of approximately 50,000 broadcast hours, or more than 5.7 years of continuous airplay.